 An advisory council, known as the National Tuberculosis Advisory Council, has been set up.
 There are twelve members, the chairman being the Commonwealth Director-General of Health.
-Other members are the Commonwealth Director of Tuberculosis, the six State Directors of Tuberculosis, the Consultant (Chest Diseases) of the Department of Repatriation, two specialist private practitioners, and the Chief Administrative Officer of the Commonwealth Department of Health.
+Other members are the Commonwealth Director of Tuberculosis, the six State Directors of Tuberculosis, the Consultant (Chest Diseases) of the Department of Repatriation, two specialist private practitioners, and an Administrative Officer of the Commonwealth Department of Health.

 To help reduce the spread of infection, the Commonwealth Government pays living allowances to persons suffering from tuberculosis, so that they may give up work and undergo treatment.
 These allowances have been in operation since 13th July, 1950.
-Since 8th October, 1959, the rates payable have been:
+Since 6th October, 1960, the rates payable have been:

 Married sufferer with a dependent wife £11 2s.
 6d. a week.

-Each dependent child under the age of 10s. a week (additional to child endowsixteen vears ment)
+Each dependent child under the age of 10s. a week (additional to child endow-sixteen years ment).